bonifazi/TuttiFrutti/README.md

 To see a description of each argument use: `Rscript Analyse_Plink_ROH.R --help.`
 Note that the `detectRuns` package groups the results based on the number of groups in the first column of the ROH files, which I guess can be used if you want to define sub-populations.
 For now, the Rscript internally overrides the ‘group’ column of the `--plink_roh` file with that given in the `--group` label.
 * ... [new Rscripts will be added here]

+## Why TuttiFrutti?
+TuttiFrutti is sometimes used for products that have a mix of different colours and flavours, such as candies.
+My Swedish collegue often said to me 'TuttiFrutti!' to show off his italian skills.
+In Italian, 'Tutti Frutti' translates to 'all flavours', which is similar to what this repository is intended to be: a mix of different R things (and maybe more later on).